Robert L. Wilkins

 Robert Leon Wilkins (born October 2, 1963) is an American lawyer and jurist serving as United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
 He previously served as a judge of the United States District Court for the District of Columbia from 2010 to 2014.

 Wilkins' 2013 nomination to the D.C.
 Circuit, along with the nominations of Patricia Millett and Nina Pillard, ultimately became central to the debate over the use of the filibuster in the United States Senate, leading to the use of the nuclear option to bring it to the floor for a vote.

 Early life and education

-Wilkins was born in 1963 in Muncie, Indiana, where he was raised by a single mother.
+Wilkins was born in 1963 in Muncie, Indiana, where he was raised by his single mother.
 He studied chemical engineering at Rose–Hulman Institute of Technology, graduating in 1986 with a Bachelor of Science, cum laude.
 Wilkins then attended Harvard Law School, where he was an executive editor of the Harvard Civil Rights–Civil Liberties Law Review.
 He graduated with a Juris Doctor in 1989.